navipartner/docs/content/en/docs/retail/pos_processes/how-to/digital_receipts/index.md

 ### (Optional) Add logo to the digital receipt header

-Fiskaly provides an option of adding a logo of your choice to the digital receipt header.
+Fiskaly provides an option to add a logo of your choice to the digital receipt header.
 You can do this from the Fiskaly Dashboard.

 1. Click **Fiskaly Receipt** in the sidebar of the Fiskaly Dashboard.
    A new page is displayed.